aws-samples/amazon-chime-sdk-lex-lambda/README.md

-# Amazon Chime SDK Example to Call an Amazon Lex Chat Bot - NO CODE!
+# Connect a Phone Number to an Amazon Lex Chat Bot - NO CODE!

+## Welcome to the Amazon Chime SDK

 This is a simple example of how to provision telephony resources (e.g. a real phone number) and easily connect it to a chat bot that you can create with [Amazon Lex](https://aws.amazon.com/lex/).